 VETERINARY SOCIAL WORK

 Veterinary social work is a specialization which focuses on attending to the human needs at the intersection of veterinary and social work practice.
-Utilizing a strengths perspective and evidence-based practices, it includes four key areas: compassion fatigue and conflict management, the link between human violence and animal abuse, animal-assisted interactions (therapy animals), and animal-related grief and loss.
+Utilizing a strengths perspective and evidence-based practices, it includes four key areas: compassion fatigue and conflict management, the link between human violence and animal abuse, animal-assisted interventions (therapy and service animals), and animal-related grief and loss.
 Veterinary social work is a growing field and social workers are being called upon to work in settings where animals and people are in relationship with one another and in need of supportive services (e.g., veterinary clinics, animal shelters, domestic violence facilities, schools, human health care agencies).

 I have received post-graduate training in veterinary social work through the University of Tennessee School of Social Work and Veterinary Medicine.
 As a veterinary social worker, I provide contractual social work services four days/week to Summit Veterinary Referral Center in Tacoma, WA.
 Summit Veterinary Referral Center is a large specialty and emergency hospital comprised of 180 staff members with integrated and specialized care in the areas of: Emergency/Critical Care, Oncology, Neurology, Cardiology, Surgery, Internal Medicine and Ophthalmology.
 For more information on Summit, please visit: www.summitvets.com

 I offer the following Veterinary Social Work services: